-Narrative theory, embodied cognition, phenomenology of reading, feminist theory, trauma studies, ethics of reading, modernist and contemporary literature
+Narrative theory, embodied cognition, phenomenology of reading, feminist literary studies, ethics of reading, narrative & phenomenological approaches to mental health, modernist and contemporary literature

 email@example.com / firstname.lastname@example.org